 What was uplifting about HR Tech was how ready HR is to embrace change, adopt new technologies and demand more from their providers.
 There is a strong sense of HR demanding what it needs and wants from its providers with none of the usual compromises that were traditionally expected or, indeed accepted.
 A strong energy around start-ups and young companies who can offer these high levels of innovation.
 HR is ready for transformation and is taking brave moves, in practically all areas and the sales data proves this – HR is the faster adopter across the enterprise to move to cloud.

-My final thought leaving Las Vegas was that the wonderful and yet the frightening thing about being in HR is that we have the power to transform working lives.
+My final thought leaving the HR Technology Conference in Las Vegas was that the wonderful and yet the frightening thing about being in HR is that we have the power to transform working lives.
 What a power that is to hold, but every time you have the opportunity to transform something there is the possibility of wonderful outcomes, but sometimes it comes with unintended consequences.

 My hope for our profession is that we remember, in our pursuit of AI, robotics and innovative technologies, that there are real lives behind our every decision and they are counting on us to do the right thing.

 Let’s not forget our people on the digitization journey.
 Let’s put them right in the heart of our every decision, building our transformation centred on their greater good.